rust-lang/rust-by-example/src/std_misc/process/pipe.md

 # Pipes

-The `std::Child` struct represents a running child process, and exposes the `stdin`, `stdout` and `stderr` handles for interaction with the underlying process via pipes.
+The `std::process::Child` struct represents a child process, and exposes the `stdin`, `stdout` and `stderr` handles for interaction with the underlying process via pipes.